Peter Ipatas

-The Right Honourable Grand Chief Sir Peter Ipatas, KBE, GCL, MP (born 31 July 1958) is a Papua New Guinean politician and businessman, and is the current governor of Enga province.
-Ipatas has been re-elected to the parliament for four consecutive terms since 1997.
+The Right Honourable Chief Sir Peter Ipatas, KBE, GCL, MP (born 31 July 1958) is a Papua New Guinean politician and businessman, and is the current governor of Enga province.
+Ipatas has been re-elected to the parliament for six consecutive terms since 1997.
 He is commonly known throughout the country as the "Action Governor".
 Chief Ipatas is also known as the Father of Free Education Policy in the country.
 He first assumed office in 1997.

 Ipatas was the Parliamentary leader of the People's Party which was founded by himself in 2006 after he left the Papua New Guinea Party.

 Early life

-Ipatas was born July 21, 1958, and raised in Irelya village in Wabag District, Enga Province.
+Ipatas was born 21 July 1958, and raised in Irelya village in Wabag District, Enga Province.

 Education

 He was educated at Ireyla Community School close to local residence.
 Ipatas then moved to further his Secondary Education at Pausa Lutheran High School in Wapenamanda District in the same province.
 After completing his secondary education in his home province, he was selected to do Science Foundation Year at the University of Papua New Guinea.